The RU-486 abortion pill:

 drugs unless they permission is first sought from Health Canada by the

 manufacturer.
-This has not
+This did not

-happened.
+happen.
 However, with the increase in violence

 against abortion clinics and abortion providers, the provincial government of British